pierrediedhiou/cybersecurity-journey/glossary.md

 - **Weaponization** — The second stage of the Cyber Kill Chain where an attacker creates or modifies a payload based on discovered target vulnerabilities
+- **WWW** — World Wide Web, the system of interlinked web pages accessed via the HTTP protocol through a web browser
 ## X
 - **XSS** — Cross-Site Scripting, injecting malicious scripts into web pages
 - **XZ Utils** — Linux compression tool targeted by a supply chain attack